C++ Core Guidelines: Programming at Compile Time with the Type-Traits

 • The functions from the type-traits library are metafunctions because they run at compile time.
 Metafunctions are class templates

-• The arguments of the metafunctions which goes into the sharp brackets (<...>) are metadata.
+• The metafunctions’ arguments that go into the sharp brackets (<…>) are metadata.
 Metadata are (in this case) types.

 • The return value of the functions is the (::value).
 This is just an alias.
-Since C++17 there is a simpler form for getting the result: instead of std::is_void<void>::value, you just type std::is_void_v<void>.
+Since C++17, there is a more straightforward form for getting the result: instead of std::is_void<void>::value, you type std::is_void_v<void>.

 I hope these three observations remind you of my last post.
-These are exactly the conventions, I presented in my previous post to template metaprogramming: C++ Core Guidelines: Programming at Compile Time.
+These are precisely the conventions I presented in my previous post to template metaprogramming: C++ Core Guidelines: Programming at Compile Time.

 What's next?

-If a function from the type-traits library wants to return a type and not a value, you have to ask for it with ::type.
-My next post shows, which type of modifications does the type-traits library supports at compile time.
-In the end, the type-traits library has two goals: correctness and optimisation.
+If a function from the type-traits library wants to return a type, not a value, you must ask for it with ::type.
+My following post shows which type of modifications the type-traits library supports at compile time.
+Ultimately, the type-traits library has two goals: correctness and optimization.

 Seminars